Executive coaching is a powerful tool used by a growing number of leaders and managers, as well as people aspiring to these areas.

 Coaching for leaders makes such a huge difference because the performance of a leader impacts on people all around them.
 If a leader can inspire even a small improvement in performance for their team, that brings big results.

 When we commence an executive coaching program, we start with the exec to map their strengths and challenges, and define their coaching goals.
 We may include input from above, below or around the exec (with agreement of course) to ensure our approach links the organisational goals for the individual as well as their own goals.
-This helps because aligning organisational and individual objectives is one key to success.
+This helps ... because this alignment is a key to success!

-In setting up the program for results, we might benchmark current versus desired performance to really nail the objectives and later be in a position to measure and demonstrate progress.
+In setting up the program for results, we typically benchmark current versus desired performance to really nail the objectives and later be in a position to measure and demonstrate progress.

 The alternative to using coaching?